 THE COLLEGE: University of Birmingham, England

 From heroes and quests to magic and hidden identities, modern fantasy has looked to the literature of the medieval period for inspiration.
 Yet it has also consistently transformed and reshaped its source material, rewriting the significance of key motifs and ideas in order to address the issues of its own time and place of production.
-This module will examine the ways in which modern fantasy writing both adopts and adapts the culture, language, characters and narratives of medieval texts, and in so doing identifies its authors as an (albeit diverse) fandom.
-Although not fanfiction in the strictest terms, modern fantasy writing often shares with it the desire to extend and appropriate the plots and protagonists of earlier texts, and to challenge or re-examine them by writing in an avatar who explores the textual world in a metaphorical representation of the author¿s own discovery of the original work.
-This module will look at forerunners for this in the medieval period too, and will encourage students to analyse the communally-driven nature of textual production and circulation in the Middle Ages, as well as the communities of interest which have written fantasy in response, from the late nineteenth century to the present.
+This module will examine the ways in which modern fantasy writing both adopts and adapts the culture, language, characters, and narratives of medieval texts, and in so doing identifies its authors as an (albeit diverse) fandom.
+Although not fan fiction in the strictest terms, modern fantasy writing often shares with it the desire to extend and appropriate the plots and protagonists of earlier texts, and to challenge or re-examine them by writing in an avatar who explores the textual world in a metaphorical representation of the author’s own discovery of the original work.
+This module will look at forerunners for this in the medieval period too, and will encourage students to analyze the communally-driven nature of textual production and circulation in the Middle Ages, as well as the communities of interest which have written fantasy in response, from the late nineteenth century to the present.
 The module will provide the opportunity to examine a range of fantasy writing, which may include texts from George MacDonald and William Morris through C.S.
 Lewis and J.R.R.
 Tolkien to contemporary writers such as Neil Gaiman, Michael Moorcock, J.K.
 Rowling, and Ursula LeGuin.

 THE COURSE: “English 499: Special Topic: Harry Potter as Literature and Cultural Studies”

 THE COLLEGE: California Polytechnic State University, Pomona, CA